Seeds Kids Worship

 The Biblical Foundation for Worship Music in Early Childhood

-Psalm 78:4-6 emphasizes passing down God’s truth to the next generation: “We will not hide them from their children, but tell to the coming generation the glorious deeds of the Lord, and his might, and the wonders that he has done… that the next generation might know them, the children yet unborn, and arise and tell them to their children.”
+Psalm 78:4-6 emphasizes passing down God’s truth to the next generation: “We will not hide them from their children.
+But tell to the coming generation the glorious deeds of the Lord. his might. the wonders that he has done… that the next generation might know them, the children yet unborn. arise and tell them to their children.”

 Why Toddler-Specific Worship Songs Transform Sunday School